JaidenAGrimminck/bot/readme.md

 *an example of the simulator using cross-platform control (network in Python, simulator in Java). video sped up 4x*

+*an quick video of the bot being cadded*

 # Components